roberttwomey/nosc-toolkit/readme.md

 Wear the Polar sensor and start the BLEPolarDirect program.

-With Unity, open the [unity/unity%20LSL%20test](unity/unity%20LSL%20test) project.
+With Unity, open the [unity/unity LSL test](unity/unity%20LSL%20test) project.

 Play the **lsl to unity test** scene.